Salman313ali/AI-Blog-Writer/Readme.md

 ## 📞 Support

-If you have any questions or need help, please open an issue on GitHub or contact us at [your-email@example.com].
+If you have any questions or need help, please open an issue on GitHub or contact me at [salman313ali@gmail.com].

 ---

-**Made with ❤️ by AI Blog Writer Team**